mojaloop/documentation/contributors-guide/standards/README.md

 ### Pull Request Process

 It's a good idea to ask about major changes on [Slack](https://mojaloop.slack.com).
 Submit pull requests which include both the change and the reason for the change.
+Feel free to use GitHub's "Draft Pull Request" feature to open up your changes for comments and review from the community.

 Pull requests will be denied if they violate the [Level One Principles](https://leveloneproject.org/wp-content/uploads/2016/03/L1P_Level-One-Principles-and-Perspective.pdf)

 ### Code of conduct